huggingface/hub-docs/README.md

 // install doc-builder (if not done already) pip install hf-doc-builder

+// you may also need to install some extra dependencies pip install black watchdog

 // run `doc-builder preview` cmd doc-builder preview hub {YOUR_PATH}/hub-docs/docs/hub/ --not_python_module
 ```